 Conduct training to strengthen the family and community through community centers.

-Train others to combat the "victim mentality" by educating them about reality through community centers, churches, and non-profits.
+Train others to combat the” ““victim mentality””” by educating them about reality through community centers, churches, and non-profits.

 Encourage people to seek counseling for anger, anxiety, and any other mental health issues.
 Connect/collaborate with community organizations like churches and non-profits to facilitate support groups and offer pertinent information.